lightcode/OVM/readme.md

 # Installation

+This project use Python 3, you can install it on Debian with this command:

+    # apt-get install python3

-First of all, you need to install this package on your hypervisor:
+You also need to install these packages on your hypervisor:

 * libvirt
-* python-libvirt
+* python3-libvirt

-You can simply use your package manager or build from scratch.
+You can simply use your package manager or build them yourself.

 **Note**: libvirt must have volume and Qemu metadata support.

 We need to install Python libraries (example on Debian):

-    # apt-get install python-pip python-lxml
+    # apt-get install python3-lxml python3-ipaddr
-    # pip install ipaddr

-Then, to achieve the installation, we simply do this command:
+Now, you can download and extract OVM.
+Then, to achieve the installation, we simply do this command into the `ovm` directory:

-    # python setup.py install
+    # python3 setup.py install

 # Commands